 Dr. Carrie Heike explains what craniosynostosis is and provides an overview of the different types of the condition.

 Craniosynostosis is usually present when babies are born (congenital).
 There are different types of craniosynostosis.
 Most children with craniosynostosis have only one fused suture.
 Otherwise, they are healthy.
 Craniosynostosis of the sagittal suture - where two bones on the top of the head come together - is the most common type.
 It happens most often in boys.

 Doctors don't know exactly what causes craniosynostosis.
 Sometimes craniosynostosis is part of a genetic syndrome, such as Crouzon syndrome, Apert syndrome, and Saethre-Chotzen syndrome.
 A syndrome is a disease or disorder that has more than one feature or symptom and is thought to come from a common cause.

 We have a great deal of experience caring for children with craniosynostosis.
 Our program is one of the largest in the country.
 Our craniofacial team works together to care for children with craniosynostosis.
 Each year we evaluate about 80 new children with craniosynostosis and perform about 90 surgeries to correct this condition.

-If your child is diagnosed with craniosynostosis, they will be cared for by a multidisciplinary healthcare team at Seattle Children's.
+Conditions like craniosynostosis can present challenges that require the expertise of many specialists working together.
+If your child is diagnosed with craniosynostosis, they will be cared for by a multidisciplinary healthcare team at Seattle Children's to care for the whole child.
 Their team will include a craniofacial plastic surgeon, a pediatric neurosurgeon, a pediatrician, a nurse and a social worker.
 Other team providers such as dietitians, ophthalmologists, otolaryngologists, orthodontists and oral surgeons are available as needed.